Gyeom/API-Composition-Util/README.md

-# MergeUtils - API Composition Solution for Microservices Architecture
+# API Composition Util - API Composition Solution for Microservices Architecture

-Welcome to MergeUtils, a potent Java utility designed to handle one of the significant challenges faced in Microservices Architecture (MSA): amalgamating data from disparate services at the application level.
+Welcome to API Composition Util, a potent Java utility designed to handle one of the significant challenges faced in Microservices Architecture (MSA): amalgamating data from disparate services at the application level.
 Due to the isolated nature of databases in MSA, the need for performing joins at the application level becomes imperative.
-MergeUtils makes this task easier and more efficient.
+API Composition Util makes this task easier and more efficient.

 ## Overview
-MergeUtils provides a sophisticated and accessible mechanism to execute left joins across data sourced from various services, implementing an API Composition pattern.
+API Composition Util provides a sophisticated and accessible mechanism to execute left joins across data sourced from various services, implementing an API Composition pattern.
 This design is focused on customization, allowing users to modify the joining process according to their specific requirements.
-MergeUtils achieves this flexibility through interfaces that users can implement according to their application needs.
+API Composition Util achieves this flexibility through interfaces that users can implement according to their application needs.

 Microservices Architecture, where each service has its isolated database, there's often a need for a client that requires data that spans multiple services.
 [The API Composition pattern](https://microservices.io/patterns/data/api-composition.html) is a way to address this problem.
-MergeUtils takes the principles of this pattern and provides a streamlined, easy-to-use Java utility that facilitates the process.
+API Composition Util takes the principles of this pattern and provides a streamlined, easy-to-use Java utility that facilitates the process.

 ## Features